jaspershen/shen/content/en/talk/ASMS2021/index.md

 ---
-abstract: metID: A R package for Automatable Compound Annotation for LC−MS-based Data
+abstract: metID A R package for Automatable Compound Annotation for LC−MS-based Data
 all_day: false
 authors: []
 date: "2021-11-03T13:00:00Z"